Position: Evaluating Generative AI Systems Is a Social Science Measurement Challenge: Evaluating GenAI Systems

 \section{Evaluating GenAI Systems}

-The evaluation of ML systems\footnote{To simplify exposition, we use the term ``ML system'' to refer to either 1) a single ML model or 2) one or more integrated software components, where at least one component is an ML model.\looseness=-1} is critical for making decisions about whether they should be used for particular purposes, whether they should be deployed in particular contexts, or even whether they should be redesigned.
-Evaluating an ML system necessarily requires information about its capabilities (like its mathematical reasoning skills), its behaviors (like regurgitating pieces of its training data), and its impacts (like causing its users to feel harmed).
-Often, this information takes the form of \emph{measurements} on nominal, ordinal, interval, and ratio scales.
-Each measurement reflects the amount of some \emph{concept} of interest.
-Such measurements are obtained via the \emph{process of measurement}, which can~involve both qualitative and quantitative approaches.\looseness=-1
+Evaluating a generative AI (GenAI) system\footnote{We use the term ``GenAI system'' to refer to either 1) a single GenAI model or 2) one or more integrated software components, where at least one component is an GenAI model.
+When we wish to refer~to~a~single GenAI model, we use the term ``GenAI model.''\looseness=-1}---i.e., making and justifying evaluative claims about that system---is critical for making decisions about whether it should be used for a particular purpose, whether it should be deployed in a particular context, or even whether it should be redesigned.
+The \emph{process of evaluation}\footnote{We provide definitions for italicized terms in Appendix~\ref{sec:terminology}.} necessarily requires information about the system's capabilities (like its mathematical reasoning skills), behaviors (like regurgitating pieces of its training data), and impacts (like causing its users to feel harmed).
+Often, this information takes the form of \emph{measurements} on nominal, ordinal, interval, and ratio scales~\cite{hand2004measurement}, where each measurement reflects the amount of some \emph{concept of interest} exhibited by that system (related to its capabilities, behaviors, or impacts) in some \emph{context of interest}.
+Such measurements are obtained via the \emph{process of measurement}, which uses \emph{measurement instruments}\footnote{We note that measurement instruments can be qualitative~or~quantitative, but must collectively result in measurements.} (e.g., datasets, classifiers, annotation guidelines, scoring rubrics, and aggregation functions) that instantiate a particular \emph{measurement approach} (e.g., benchmarking, automated~red~teaming,~real-world evaluations, and user studies).\looseness=-1